← All varieties

 Fruit

-Yellow, shaded with light and dark red, deepening to deep rich red in the sun.
-Surface marked with sometimes obscure splashes and stripes; moderately sprinkled with light and brown dots.
+Skin: Yellow, shaded with light and dark red, deep rich red in the sun, sometimes with obscure splashes and stripes, moderately sprinkled with light and brown dots.

 Season